mattbrun/derby-cache/README.md

 - Consider the possibility to cache by complete url: url + query
   - This qould allow us to cache specific rendered pages, if frequently visited, such as those pages which manges queries filters through url query parameters
+- Populate the cache during app initialization, so that even the first GET would be resolved by the cache

 ## License